Uncle Ruckus: Jobs and lifestyle

-Ruckus worships white people, society, and culture, explaining why he lives in the white majority suburb of Woodcrest.
+Ruckus worships white people, society, and culture, explaining why he lives on the outskirts of the white majority suburb of Woodcrest.
 Ruckus states he likes the smell of white people, which he likens to "lemon juice and Pledge".
 Despite Woodcrest's newfound acceptance of different ethnicities, the neighborhood apparently does not find Uncle Ruckus' racist beliefs problematic.
 Ruckus can be seen employed in a variety of places performing a number of blue-collar jobs.
 However, not all members of that community agree with his racist outbursts.
 Rather, they tend to ignore them due to his constant racial profiling.

 Ruckus has held a wide variety of jobs during the series such as a school bus driver (sometimes driving Huey and Riley to school), car parking valet, police officer, maitre d', janitor, gas station attendant, movie theater usher, and exorcist, as well as working at many of the town's establishments.
 In the banned episode "The Uncle Ruckus Reality Show", he claims to have 32 jobs over the course of the week, which is why he wakes up at 4:45 a.m. every morning.
 Despite having worked so many jobs, he continues to live in a dilapidated home and drives a beaten-up truck.
 At one point, he joined the police force after turning down a seven-figure settlement for being wrongfully shot at 118 times, claiming that the officers "were simply doing their job".
 Even after he becomes an officer, they still beat him on the pretext that "he has a gun".
 As an officer, he promises to make every black man's life as miserable as he possibly can.

 Ruckus also becomes an evangelist after dreaming of going to "White Heaven".
 In the dream he receives advice from Ronald Reagan, and afterwards begins preaching that black people must hate their blackness and love the white man to receive entrance.
 The beginning of this episode is also one of the few moments of the series in which Uncle Ruckus admits, or even suggests, that he is or might be black.
 The episode starts with Ruckus knocking on Robert's front door with the news that he has been diagnosed with cancer.
 He proceeds to attempt to describe the specific type of cancer he has been diagnosed with in Latin, but fails to do so and ends it with "or some other big word my small, negro brain and big lips can't pronounce".